riddhisurani2018/DRCSYSTEM/README.md

 #backend.py
 check if the data are matched with the database, do the authentication with User model

+# settings.py
+add backend file authentictaion to the setting file

 # create a super user
 python manage.py createsuperuser # to view django adminstartion